rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/1-setup/Readme.md

 }
 ```

-for the sake of the example we added the state in the same file, but for a more robust architecture consider to have it in a different file with `.state.ts` postfix.
+for the sake of the example we added the state in the same file, but for a more robust architecture consider to have it in a different file with `.state.ts` extension.

 ### Select and display state